fidelity/kconnect/docs/book/src/commands/use.md

 kconnect regenerates the kubectl configuration context and refreshes their access token.

 The use command requires a target provider name as its first parameter.
+If no value is supplied for --idp-protocol the first supported protocol for the specified cluster provider.

 * Note: kconnect use eks requires aws-iam-authenticator.
   [aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator)